vedderb/vesc_pkg/tnt/README.md

   * For a trick tune you may want it to be looser at higher pitch angles.
 Increase Pitch 3 angle or decrease Pitch 3 Current.
 * Roll Tune - The current roll tune is loose and moderate for easy, deep carving.
   * To make the roll tighter and more race-like, decrease Level 2 Roll Angle.
-  * To make the tune less agressive decrease Roll Kp.
+  * To make the tune less aggressive decrease Roll Kp.
   * To make the tune less agile at low speed reduce the low speed maximum scaler.
   * To adjust the agility at high speed change the high speed maximum scaler.
 * Yaw Tune - The current yaw tune is loose and moderately aggressive
   * To make the yaw tighter and more race-like, decrease Level 1 and Level 2 Yaw Angles.
-  * To make the tune less agressive decrease Yaw Kp.
+  * To make the tune less aggressive decrease Yaw Kp.
 * High Current
   * High current conditions are based on 150 peak amps, 30 battery amps, and hypercore motor.
   * Changes must be made for higher current motors like the cannoncore and superflux.